Shaking and Making Noise

 Possible Cause: Unbalanced Washer

 The spin speed of an average washing machine is between 600 – 1400RPM.
 If the washing machine is not balanced, it may shake violently during the spin cycle, causing water to spill on the floor.
+Redistributing the load will usually solve this issue if the cause is due to too many clothes on one side of the unit.
 A washing machine imbalance can be caused by a unit that does not sit level to the ground.
 Place a level on your washing machine.
 If the bubble on the level does not sit center the washing machine will need to be adjusted.
 Refer to our Washing Machine Maintenance Guide for detailed instructions on how to level your washing machine.

 Possible Cause: Overloaded Washer